cromega/sublimia-mail-system/README.md

 ### Postfix

-The idea for Postfix is to run 2 listeners.
+The idea for Postfix is to run 2 listeners:

 1. Port 25: For server2server traffic, this is how emails are delivered to the hosted domains.
-No authentication, optional TLS, only allows delivery to the hosted domains.
+No authentication, optional STARTTLS, only allows delivery to the hosted domains.
 1. Port 587: Email submission.
-Authentication via SASL, required TLS.
+Authentication via SASL, required TLS via STARTTLS.

+### Courier

+Courier is configured with 1 listener:

+1. Port 993: IMAPS over explicit TLS

 ## TODO